 A note on quality.

 Before you send your family Christmas photo off to the print shop, double check that the image quality is high.
 Just because it looks great on your screen — doesn’t necessarily mean it will print that way.
-Check that the resolution is around 300 dpi (see: Tips to make your own card look spectacular.)
+Make sure the resolution is around 300 dpi.

 To get you inspired and excited about your family photos check out the following list of unbelievably awesome Christmas card photo ideas (courtesy of the world of Pinterest).

 Matching aprons and sweet cookies for the win!
-One way to make the photo shoot process much easier for everyone involved– especially the kids — is to have some sort of activity they can partake in while the photographer takes the photos.
+One way to make the photo shoot process much easier for everyone involved– especially the kids — is to have some sort of activity they can partake in while the photographer (or a series of self-timers) takes the photos.
 Having the kiddos bake and decorate cookies is a great example.
-Just make sure the area is well lit (notice the background lights in this photo really make this photo pop).
+Just make sure the area is well lit (notice the lighting in this photo is really even without any harsh shadows).

-Give your Christmas cards that cozy feel by taking your family photo under one cozy blanket in the outdoors.
+Give your Christmas cards that cozy feel by taking your family photo of you all sharing one cozy blanket in the outdoors.
 If you have a family quilt, this is a great time to use it.
-Otherwise, go for colors that pop like this red one. via Brit+Co
+Otherwise, go for colors that pop like this red one.